 NJPW held a wildly successful show at the Cow Palace in San Francisco Saturday night that culminated in an epic main event between Kenny Omega and Cody

 Given how much of an emphasis NJPW is putting on a Western expansion, you would hope that one of the greatest WWE commentator’s of all time in JR would be at least trying to learn and help the NJPW product.
-But straight from the off he proceeds to mispronounce wrestlers names and often call wrestlers the wrong name completely.
-And the same goes for the wrestlers moves, with JR knowing very few of their finishers.
-This isn’t unusual, as JR had done the same for the previous live NJPW shows on AXS and he received criticism then from fans and even wrestlers, with Tama Tonga tweeting in July 2017, “Commentating sucked at the #G1Special.. at least @realkevinkelly knows the storylines and OUR F#CKING NAMES”.
+But straight from the off he proceeded to mispronounce wrestlers names and often call wrestlers the wrong name enitrely.
+It was the same story for the wrestlers moves, with JR knowing very few names of finishers.
+This isn’t the first time, as JR has done the same for the previous NJPW shows on AXS and received criticism then from fans and even wrestlers, with Tama Tonga tweeting in July 2017, “Commentating sucked at the #G1Special.. at least @realkevinkelly knows the storylines and OUR F#CKING NAMES”.

 Once order resumes and JR/Barnett get back on their headsets, they then proceed to make numerous disparaging remarks about NJPW and the match; multiple times saying that rules are not enforced and that the “officials need to get their shit together.”
 Perhaps the pair could have drove home the craziness of the match, that both competitors are crashing through steel to win the Championship, but instead they decided to continuously complain about the referees.
 Credit where it’s due, other than this incident Barnett was good on the headset although he ended the night with a questionable backhanded compliment regarding the change in strong style.

 The show ended with a huge twist in the Bullet Club storyline however JR proceeded to essentially whine that the angle was taking too long.
-Now I’m not privy to the inner workings of the commentary for NJPW, but I’m sure they don’t want this huge storyline being buried because Jim Ross thinks it’s going on too long.
+Evidently the veteran commentator was done with the night.
+It was massively discourteous to everybody in NJPW inside and outside the ring.

-It’s sad that this historic event is being plagued by this negativity, although I can’t help but agree.
+It is sad that this historic event is being plagued by some negativity.
 Given the excellent job that Kevin Kelly constantly does for the shows in Japan that is often bolstered when Don Challis joins him, it’s disheartening to see such a downright terrible job delivered live on American cable TV.
 We hope that the obvious thing can be done and Kevin Kelly is brought in for the future NJPW shows in USA.